-Session length distribution: Weibull $(k = 0.59, \lambda = 40)$
+Session length distribution: Weibull($k = 0.59, \lambda = 40$)

 Target degree: 15

 Maximum degree: 30

 Peer discovery mechanism: FIFO

-Table 2: Base Case Configuration
+TABLE II: Base Case Configuration

-Figure 3 presents the sampled and expected distributions for the three fundamental properties: degree, session length, and query latency.
+Figure 2 presents the sampled and expected distributions for the three fundamental properties: degree, session length, and query latency.
 The fact that the sampled and expected distributions are visually indistinguishable demonstrates that the samples are not significantly biased in the base case.

 To efficiently examine other cases, we introduce a summary statistic to quickly capture the difference between the sampled and expected distributions, and to provide more rigor than a purely visual inspection.
 For this purpose, we use the Kolmogorov-Smirnov (KS) statistic, D, formally defined as follows.
-Where S(x) is the sampled cumulative distribution function and E(x) is the expected cumulative dis-
+Where S(x) is the sampled cumulative distribution function and E(x) is the expected cumulative distribution function from the perfect snapshot, the KS statistic is: